ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_reduction/htstream.md

     du -sh *
     ```

-    *All of the samples started with the same number of reads.
-What can you tell from the file sizes about how cleaning went across the samples?*

     **IF for some reason HTStream didn't finish, the files are corrupted or you missed the session, please let one of us know and we will help.
 You can also copy over the HTStream output.**

     ```bash